gifale95/BERG/source/about/terms_and_conditions.rst

 Before I download NEST, I agree to the following terms and conditions:

-1. Prior to downloading this dataset, I must have filled the NED Data Access Agreement at this link.
+1. Prior to downloading this dataset, I must have filled the NEST's Data Access Agreement at `this link <https://forms.gle/ZKxEcjBmdYL6zdrg9>`_.

 2. I agree that all presentations and publications resulting from any use of this dataset must cite the relevant work.

 3. In case I share or redistribute this dataset, I will:

-   a. give appropriate credit by citing the relevant work,
+   a.
+Give appropriate credit by citing the relevant work;

-   b. indicate any changes that I have made to the dataset, and
+   b.
+Indicate any changes that I have made to the dataset;

-   c. share or redistribute any derivative data under the same Terms and Conditions.
+   c.
+Share or redistribute any derivative data under the same Terms and Conditions.

 4. I will utilize this dataset only for research and educational purposes.
 In case I wish to use the dataset for commercial purposes, I will first need to get explicit permission from the dataset creators.